Translated's Research Center

 Luca De Biase

-Imminent Research Director
+Imminent Editorial Director

 Journalist and writer, head of the innovation section at Il Sole 24 Ore.
 Professor of Knowledge Management at the University of Pisa.
 Recent books: Innovazione armonica, with Francesco Cicione (Rubettino, 2020), Il lavoro del futuro (Codice, 2018), Come saremo, with Telmo Pievani (Codice, 2016), Homo pluralis (Codice, 2015).
 Member of the Mission Assembly for Climate-Neutral and Smart Cities, at the European Commission.
 Co-founder of ItaliaStartup Association.
 Member of the scientific committee of Symbola, Civica and Pearson Academy.
 Until January 2021 he has chaired the "Working Group on the phenomenon of hate speech online", established by the Minister of Technological Innovation and Digitization, with the Ministry of Justice and the Department of Publishing at the Presidency of the Council.
 He has designed and managed La Vita Nòva, a pioneering bi-monthly review for tablets, that has won a Moebius Award, 2011, in Lugano, and a Lovie Award, 2011, in London.
 His work has been honored with the James W. Carey Award for Outstanding Media Ecology Journalism 2016, by the Media Ecology Association.